 Lots of attorneys and law firms are looking for the big case.
 They want that case that can help make their practice a financial success.
 It might be a high asset divorce.
-It might a personal injury case that stands to result in a big fee.
+It might be a personal injury case that stands to result in a big fee.
 It could be a successful business that might have lots of repeat needs.
 The possibilities are really endless.

 When those clients come through the door, how do you look?
 Whether you like it or not, potential clients are quick to judge on appearance.
 What type of suit are you wearing?
 Are your shoes polished?
-Do you have handkerchief neatly tucked in your suit pocket?
-Are you wearing cuff links with a french cut shirt?
+Do you have a handkerchief neatly tucked in your suit pocket?
+Are you wearing cuff links with a French cut shirt?
 Are you dry cleaning your clothes?
 Are you wearing clothes that fit?
 I assume you get the idea at this point.

-For this reason, you simply have to dress for success.
+For this reason, you have to dress for success.
 You cannot afford to look average when that potential client walks through the door.
 A common line of resistance is the cost.
 Many attorneys (who are not doing well financially or who recently graduated from law school) will retort back that they do not have the funds.

 The reality is that it is unwise for most attorneys, who are trying to make their practice work, to spend an exorbitant amount of money on clothing.
-But that does not mean that an attorney cannot still look like a million bucks in the initial room or in court, while being cost-conscious at the same time.
+But that does not mean that an attorney cannot still look like a million bucks in the initial room or court while being cost-conscious at the same time.

 Here are some simple tips for how an attorney can look extraordinary: